-According to the Alzheimer’s Association, over 5 million people in the United States suffer from Alzheimer’s disease.
-Additionally, about 1 in 3 people dies from Alzheimer’s or a different type of dementia.
-Understanding different types of dementia and the effects of it can help you prevent early onset of it.
+According to the Alzheimer’s Association, over 5 million people in the United States have Alzheimer’s disease.
+Additionally, about 1 in 3 people die from Alzheimer’s or a different type of dementia.
+Understanding different types of dementia and the effects of it can help you prevent the early onset of it.

 Alzheimer’s is the most common and well-known type of dementia.
-It is the 6th leading cause of death in the U.S. and 1 in 9 people over the age of 65 will develop the disease.
+Consequently, it is the 6th leading cause of death in the U.S., and 1 in 9 people over the age of 65 will develop the disease.

-Alzheimer’s disease is caused by protein buildup in the brain referred to as plaque–similar to plaque buildup in arteries that cause high blood pressure or heart attacks.
-The blockage created by the proteins inhibits signals sent by the chemicals in the brain.
+Alzheimer’s disease starts with a protein buildup in the brain referred to as plaque–similar to plaque buildup in arteries that cause high blood pressure or heart attacks.
+Further, the blockage created by the proteins inhibits signals sent by the chemicals in the brain.